nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 missing information. <br>

 <br>
-Notice that for `Telegram handle`, there are 5 '0's appended at the back of the name (E.g Zen Qing results in `@zenqing0000`).
+Notice that for `Telegram handle`, there are 5 '0's appended at the back of the name (E.g. Zen Qing results in `@zenqing0000`).
 This is done to conform to Telegram's username restrictions of being at least 5 characters long for short names like Bob, Sam etc.

 </div>